-A while back, I wrote a post that explained how to make Photoshop CS6 or below to honor the changed screen size elements.
+A while back, I wrote a post that explained how to make Photoshop CS6 or below to honor the changed screen size elements on QHD displays.
 Since then, I have discovered a critical setting.
 This is to update the earlier post.

 It allows you to change the size of all items on the Windows interface and you get to this screen by: